xturavaina/nacento-connector/README.md

 ## Roadmap (subject to change)

-- [ ] Enhance the the bussiness logic, as of today, the bulk sync/async is invoking the single sku processing logic, LOL!
+- [ ] Enhance the the bussiness logic, as of today, the bulk async is invoking a "Replace per SKU" processing logic.
 - [ ] Enhance the statistics returned in bulk processing results. (maybe improve integration with magento default uuid)
 - [ ] Implement unit and integration tests.